convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 - Reflexivity: every object is equal to itself
 - Symmetry: if a is equal to b, then b is also equal to a
 - Transitivity: if a is equal to b and b is equal to c, then a is also equal to c
-- Consistency: if a is equal to b right now, then a is always equal to b
+- Consistency: if a is equal to b right now, then a is always equal to b as long as none of their state that is used in the `equals` method has been modified
 - Non-nullity: a actual object is never equal to `null`

 ## Introducing the `Point` class